Who is she…

-Pursuing the belief that theatre should comfort the disturbed and disturb the comfortable, Emily is always searching for creative and provocative projects to dive into.
-Since departing Wicked, Emily has been working as an Associate General Manager at Aaron Grant Theatrical, where she has assisted in managing Tawni O’Dell’s critically acclaimed production of Pay the Writer, and Tom Sweitzer’s New York premiere of his One-Man-Show, 20 Seconds.
+After departing Wicked, Emily worked as an Associate General Manager at Aaron Grant Theatrical, where she assisted in managing Tawni O’Dell’s critically acclaimed production of Pay the Writer, and Tom Sweitzer’s New York premiere of his One-Man-Show, 20 Seconds.

 Her previous directing credits include The Last Five Years and The Duchess of Malfi at USC.
 She also assistant directed The Caucasian Chalk Circle,winner of 5 LA Drama Critic Awards, at Antaeus Theatre Company.
 Regional Theaters she’s worked with in California include Antaeus Theatre Company, San Francisco Shakespeare Festival, CalShakes and Pacific Resident Theatre.